Consensys/verax-documentation/discover/modules-standard-library/schemamodule.md

 Once this module is set for a portal, any attestation request going through the portal will need to use an authorized Schema.

-The list of authorized Schema may change over time, that's why the issuer can add and/or remove authorized Schemas easily via this module.
+The list of authorized Schemas may change over time, that's why the issuer can add and/or remove authorized Schemas easily via this module.

 {% hint style="info" %}